 This choice entails some responsibility.
 Suppose I make "blogger" more important than any other role and that this results in my neglecting other areas to the point where it begins to interfere with my happiness.
 I become hypersensitive to any criticism of my blogging ability and devote so much energy into it that there is little left for the other roles.
 Observers would be hard pressed to conclude that my troubles were not my fault, at least to some degree.
 They would be my fault because this was my constructed identity.
 Simply put, I would have done this to myself.

 How central a Christian makes "Christian" among their various roles can tell us a great deal about them.
 If Christians respond excessively to criticism of their religious beliefs, we can bet that it is because they have made Christianity too central a part of their identity.
 When perceived criticism of a role leads one to issue death threats to the person or persons determined to be the source of the threat, you better believe that the role has become way too central!

 Equally important is the issue of responsibility.
 The Christian who has made religion too central a part of his or her identity is responsible for doing so.
 We must never lose sight of this fact.
 Christians are not blameless for making Christianity one of - or perhaps even the - most important parts of their identity.
 As atheists, we should not shy away from criticizing religion simply because we are afraid of offending the devoutly religious.
 The priority they place on religion is their choice.

 As a final point, I'd like to suggest a link between identity and mental health.
-It occurs to me that by prioritizing a collection of false beliefs in their identities, Christians are imperiling their mental health.
+It occurs to me that by prioritizing a collection of false beliefs in their identities, Christians might be placing their mental health in peril.